List of Billboard number-one dance songs of 2025

-Tate McRae topped the inaugural issue of the Hot Dance/Pop Songs with "It's OK I'm OK".
+Tate McRae scored three number ones on the Hot Dance/Pop Songs in 2025.

-These are the Billboard magazine's number-one dance songs of 2025 on the Hot Dance/Electronic Songs, the Hot Dance/Pop Songs, and the Dance/Mix Show Airplay charts.
-The Dance/Mix Show Airplay was first published in 2003, ranking songs based on airplay on dance radio and mix-show plays on top 40 radio and select rhythmic radio as measured by Mediabase.
-Both the Hot Dance/Electronic Songs and the Hot Dance/Pop Songs are multi-metric charts, ranking songs based on streaming, sales, and airplay from radio stations of all formats.
+Billboard magazine compiled the top-performing dance songs in the United States during 2025 on three main charts: the Hot Dance/Electronic Songs, the Hot Dance/Pop Songs, and the Dance/Mix Show Airplay.
+The Dance/Mix Show Airplay was first published in 2003, ranking songs based on airplay detections on dance radio, as well as mix-show plays on top 40 radio and select rhythmic radio as measured by Mediabase.
+Both the Hot Dance/Electronic Songs and the Hot Dance/Pop Songs are multi-metric charts, ranking songs based on streaming and sales as tracked by Luminate, as well as airplay audience impressions from radio stations of all formats as measured by Mediabase.
 First published in 2013, the Hot Dance/Electronic Songs was revamped in January 2025 to focus on songs primarily recorded by DJs or producers, with an emphasis on electronic-based production.
 As a result, the Hot Dance/Pop Songs chart was created to compile songs with "dance-centric vocals, melody, and hooks by artists not rooted in the dance genre".

+Tate McRae's "It's OK I'm OK" was the first number one on the Hot/Dance Pop Songs on January 18.
+She earned another two chart-toppers this year with "Revolving Door" and "Just Keep Watching".
+The longest-running number one on the chart was "How It's Done" (25 consecutive weeks) by Huntrix vocalists Ejae, Audrey Nuna and Rei Ami.
+Meanwhile, "Miles on It" by Marshmello and Kane Brown spent 30 consecutive weeks atop the Hot Dance/Electronic Songs during 2025, becoming the year's best-performing song on the chart.
+Only two other songs topped the chart this year: "No Broke Boys" by Disco Lines and Tinashe and "Dracula" by Tame Impala.
+"No Broke Boys" was the only song to top both the Hot chart and airplay chart in 2025.